Komdosh/CrackingTheCodingInterview/9-system-design-scalability/README.md

 - Cost efficiency: Caching and autoscaling to minimize compute/storage cost

 ### Out of scope:
+- Data importing, it is provided by external service
 - Real-time / intraday quotes or streaming
 - Market data ingestion from exchanges / upstream sources
 - Batch / multi-ticker requests